 Thirteen years ago today, I married the city of New Orleans.

-I’d moved there the day before, with nothing but some boxes filled with books, and a white Mexican-style dress embroidered with red flowers, purchased for this particular occasion.
+I’d moved there the day before, with nothing but some boxes full of books, and a white Mexican-style dress embroidered with red flowers, purchased for this particular occasion.
 I didn’t know a soul in town, but I knew the soul of New Orleans—or thought I did—well enough to pledge my eternal and undying love.

-I stood on the dock whose wooden steps led down into the Mississippi River, the French Quarter turning sunset-colors at my back, overcome by all it had taken to get here: fleeing a (really) bad relationship in Phoenix, driving across the sunblasted southwest in a beater car without AC.
-Explaining to my parents that no, I was not home to stay; I was on my way to my beloved.
+I stood on the wooden steps leading down into the Mississippi River, the candy-colored French Quarter at my back, overcome by all it had taken to get here: extricating myself from some bullshit in Phoenix, driving across the sunblasted southwest in a beater car without AC.
+Explaining to my parents that no, I was not home to stay; I was on my way to New Orleans.
 No, I didn’t have a place to live or a job—I’d figure it out when I arrived.

 A handful of other people lounged on the dock: a lanky man drinking a tallboy, a couple of tourists photographing the St. Louis Cathedral behind us—these were the unwitting witnesses of my wedding.
 I could feel them giving me side-eye as I removed the battered silver ring I’d been wearing as an engagement ring, purchased in New Orleans the year before.
 I threw the ring into the river, and whispering my vows, replaced it with another ring purchased earlier that afternoon.